AUTOMATIC1111/stable-diffusion-webui/README.md

 - Extensions
 - Sub-modules

+Does not update main repository

 > ./automatic.sh update

-Updates the main repository to the latest version Recommended to run `install` after `update`
+Updates the main repository to the latest version
+Recommended to run `install` after `update` to update dependencies as they may have changed

+> ./automatic.sh help

+Print all available options

+> ./automatic.sh public

+Start with listen on public IP with authentication enabled

 <br>